kehantan/labbook/docs/protein/purification.rst

 * Dialysis was done with Thermo Fisher Scientific Slide-A-lyzer Dialysis Casssette.
 * This procedure needs to be carried out in cold room.
-* It is best to pre-cool Buffer D to 4 :math:`\textdegree C`, so bring the buffer into cold room at least 1 hr before starting the procedure.
+* It is best to pre-cool Buffer D to 4 :math:`^{\circ}`\ C, so bring the buffer into cold room at least 1 hr before starting the procedure.
 * Other equipments needed in the cold room including magnetic stirrer and retort stand.

 **Procedure**

 Select 2-3 fractions containing NS2B/NS3 Protein.
-Leave 120 uL for SDS-PAGE.
+Leave 120 :math:`\mu`\ L for SDS-PAGE.

 #.
 With a syringe and needle, inject the fractions into the cassette.
 #.
 Submerge the cassette into Buffer D.